 No, you won’t find many homesteaders on the coast of North Carolina.
 However, the western part of the state is great for homesteading.
 A lot of people choose to get land in the mountains.
 It’s not as suitable for growing food but is great for raising goats for milk.

 True, the western part of the state doesn’t have as warm of a climate as the eastern part.
-However, the climate is still mild and you get a fairly long growing season.
+However, the weather is still mild, and you get a relatively long growing season.
 There are also wild berries, mushrooms, and other plants you can forage or grow.
-Being away from the coast also puts you further out of danger of the many hurricanes which North Carolina has each year.
+Being away from the coast also puts you further out of danger from the many hurricanes that North Carolina has each year.

-Land in North Carolina can be very expensive, and the state income and sales taxes are also high.
+Land in North Carolina can be costly, and the state income and sales taxes are also high.
 However, the state does have some laws favorable to homesteading and good rebates for installing solar systems.

 Pros